polycube-network/polycube/Documentation/developers/polycube-ci.rst

 Workflow in "dev" state
 -------------------------
 This workflow is used to validate any open PR for this reason all tests are performed after the build.
 If there is only one failed test, the entire workflow will end in error, reporting it via annotation.
-Furthermore, it is possible to find the logs of the tests through the aritfact section within the page of the performed workflow.
+Furthermore, it is possible to find the logs of the tests through the artifact section within the page of the performed workflow.
-In this state only polycube in default will be built and published on docker under the "polycubenets" repository with it development names "polycube-pr".
+In this state only the full polycube image will be built and published on **Docker Hub** under the ``polycubenets/polycube-pr`` repository.

 Workflow in "master" state
 ----------------------------
-Once validated and accepted a PR this workflow start in order to updated the latest version of polycube by publishing the new image on "polycubenets" repository.
+Once validated and accepted a PR this workflow start in order to updated the latest version of polycube by publishing the new image on ``polycubenets`` repository.
 Here the individual names change to polycube, polycube-iptables and polycube-k8s.

 Workflow in "release" state
 -----------------------------
 This workflow is used to release an official polycube tag.
-The new image will always be built and published on the "polycubenets" repository with the official names (polycube, polycube-iptables and polycube-k8s).
+The new image will always be built and published on the ``polycubenets`` repository with the official names (polycube, polycube-iptables and polycube-k8s).
 It also provides for the creation of a release on GitHub by generating a changelog that summarizes all the accepted PRs starting from the previous release.